 Each Tapas day, we check in on our progress with the daily habits we have set for ourselves.
 It typically takes 30 Days to set a new habit (which is why I love these 30 Day Challenges!) so if you have kept up on your daily habit you have likely successfully formed a new habit!
 Congratulations, keep it up.. perhaps it is time to add a new daily habit to your routine!!
 If you have not kept up, examine why you did not, and consider if you want to keep this goal or set a new one.
 Evaluate the reminders and/or rewards you set for yourself, and perhaps modify these systems to ensure your success!
 Yoga is a practice, and successfully changing our habits is about consistency, so we will keep checking in on our goals on Tapas Days.

 As mentioned we are in a daily Asana Challenge, which I have kept up with by wearing workout clothes to bed and practicing first thing in the morning.
-I also have a daily habit of practicing French or Spanish with Duolingo… I am pretty pleased with myself to be on my way to a year of practice!
+I also have a daily habit of practicing French or Spanish with Duolingo… I am pretty pleased with myself to be on my way to two years of practice!

 Today’s Daily Yogi Practice is to try Crow Pose for Tapas Day!
 This pose is challenging, but is one of the first Arm Balances many Yogis (including myself) want to add to their practice.

 If you would prefer an off-the-mat practice for Tapas Day – set or check-in on a meaningful daily habit!